thezane/soccer-predictions/README.md

 previous games, the lower its defense ratings.
 Thus, the expected goals of Germany is porportional to its attack rating minus Ukraine’s defense rating.
 Likewise for the expected goals of Ukraine.

-After determining the chance that the game ends with a certain scoreline, ODM-S sums the probabilities of scorelines that end with win, tie or loss for Germany to get the prediction of it winning, drawing or losing against Ukraine.
+After determining the chance that the game ends with a certain scoreline, ODM-S sums probabilities of scorelines that end with win, tie or loss for Germany to get a prediction of it winning, drawing or losing against Ukraine.

 ###How To Interpret Predictions###